RoadNotes: GWM WEY G9 Hi4 PHEV (Malaysia-market)

 The hybrid powertrain found here is a 1.5-litre turbocharged four-cylinder engine producing 148 horsepower and 240Nm, mated to a four-speed hybrid automatic with dual electric motors to make a quoted 50:50 weight distribution.
 Total battery capacity amounts to 44.2 kWh, making a total output of 436 horsepower and 642Nm, good for a 0-100km/h push of 5.7 seconds quoted.

-The G9 is hardly a mountain carver, with wallowy suspension prepared for absorbing bumps but less-so cornering with pace.
+The G9 is hardly a “fun” car in the traditional sense, with wallowy suspension prepared for absorbing bumps but less-so cornering with pace.
 Michelin Primacy Energy tyres in 18-inch and 245 width all-around handles the weight, but cornering limit feels very low as a 2,803kg behemoth.

-Acceleration depends on drive mode, but power delivery in my testing was very delayed, related to feedback from pedal to electric powertrain, common in non-performance electric vehicles of now.
-Power only came in with more pedal input, whilst less input gave much lesser shift in speed.
+Acceleration depends on drive mode, but power delivery in my testing was very delayed, related to feedback from pedal to electric powertrain – common in contemporary non-performance electric vehicles.
+Power only crept with more pedal input, which summarizes the feeling of a huge deadzone with the pedal.
 It is overall very lush, absorbing bumps and sufficient sound-deadening to make the cabin experience very relaxing.
-Brakes are sufficient but feel a touch too sensitive.
+As for stopping on a dime, the brakes are sufficient but feel a touch too sensitive, maybe enough to startle the captains in their chairs behind.

-Being the driver is a daunting unless you are experienced with luxury MPVs.
-It is a huge slab of metal with frankly subpar visibility partially assisted by 360-degree cameras with sensors, but said sensors are activated only when parking or manually opening it on the touchscreen.
-Telling the ends of the front is almost impossible and could do with a front-mount parking pole (which doesn’t suit the G9).
+Being the driver will be daunting unless you have chauffeur levels of driving knowledge – or are just rich.
+It is a huge slab of metal with frankly subpar visibility compensated by 360-degree cameras with sensors, but said sensors are activated only when parking or manually opening it on the touchscreen.
+Telling the ends of the front is almost impossible and could do with a front-mount parking pole (which the G9 is Chinese, so a Japanese-esque parking pole doesn’t suit its character.

 The GWM WEY G9 Hi4 PHEV is available at a quoted price of RM269,800.
-Included is an 8-year warranty on the hybrid system and 6-year warranty for the batteries themselves.
+Included is an 8-year warranty on the hybrid system and 6-year warranty for the batteries.

-In my own opinion, I’m not as big a fan of it as the G9 is big.
-I don’t like large vehicles so I won’t be the target buyer, but it was a very comfortable experience.
+In my own opinion, I’m not as big a fan of it as the G9 is sizeable.
+I don’t like large vehicles so I won’t be the target buyer, but it was a very comfortable experience as chauffeur and VIP.
 Not much driving joy here, but relaxed joy is accounted for.

 ~Efini